DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ## Apply for teacher training

 We can help you make an application for teacher training in England.
-There are a number of steps to follow.

 ### 1. Check your qualifications